ctrlcccv/ctrlcccv.github.io/content/code-en/2025-06-12-javascript-callback/index.md

 ## What is a Callback Function?

-A callback function is a function passed as an argument to another function, which is then executed when a specific task is completed.
-Simply put, it's a function that says "call me back later."
+A callback function is simply a function that you pass as an argument to another function.
+This function is then called at a later time when a specific task completes.
+Think of it as saying, "Here's what I want you to do after you finish your current task."

 <br>

-### Real-Life Examples of Callbacks
+### Real-Life Analogies for Callbacks

 1. **Food Delivery App**:
-   - Main function: You place an order at a restaurant
+   - Main process: You order food through an app
-   - Callback: "Send me a notification when delivery starts"
+   - Callback: "Notify me when the delivery driver is on the way"
-   - Execution: App automatically sends a message when delivery begins
+   - Execution: The app automatically sends you a notification when your delivery starts

 2. **Restaurant Pager**:
-   - Main function: You order at the counter
+   - Main process: You place your order at a counter
-   - Callback: Staff gives you a buzzer
+   - Callback: The staff hands you a buzzer
-   - Execution: Buzzer vibrates when your food is ready
+   - Execution: The buzzer vibrates when your food is ready for pickup

-Callback functions work by registering functionality that will execute when certain conditions are met.
+Callbacks create a system where certain actions happen automatically when specific conditions are met.

 <br>